NBA encourages players to engage on social issues

 The NBA is encouraging its players to be socially conscious.

-"None of us operate in a vacuum," Commissioner Adam Silver and the head of the players union wrote to players in a letter obtained by CNNMoney.
+"None of us operate in a vacuum," Commissioner Adam Silver and the head of the players union, Michele Roberts, wrote to players in a letter obtained by CNNMoney.
 "Critical issues that affect our society also impact you directly. ...
 You have real power to make a difference in the world."

 The letter didn't cite specifics, but it comes as professional athletes increasingly speak out about race, including through silent protest during the national anthem before NFL games.